entando/entando-docs/docs/draft/extendingAppBuilder/tutorial-extending-app-builder.md

 **the value in the `-p` flag should always match the actual name of the app that is going to be installed inside app-builder**.
 You can check your app name inside the `package.json` file of your app.

-**before running this command** make sure that you have uninstalled all existing peer and dev dependencies to avoid collision with app builder.
-To do so just run in the correct order the following commands:

-`npm run babel`

-`npm i --only=production`

-the first one will create the dist directory that will be needed by app builder while the second one will uninstall anything but production dependencies.

 if you do still experience problems after running the build command delete the `node_modules` directory before running the second command.